pramnora/NodeJS/README.md

 Next, go and run a DOS prompt...use [Windows Picture Icon key] + [R]...and, type in: cmd...next, press [OK].
 Then, if you type in at the DOS command prompt either of the two following commands it will tell you which version you are using:

 node -v
+v6.10.1
 npm -v
+4.4.4

-**NOTE**: Downloading NodeJS does, automatically, come with NPM/Node Package Manager.
+-(**NOTE**: Downloading NodeJS does, automatically, come with NPM/Node Package Manager.
+NPM, allows you to download other Node programs.
+To learn more go to: http://ww.npm.org.)-

 Now, in order to load Node to run inside of Windows DOS Prompt; simply, type in...